-State of the Sector and other reports that have come out every year showing that communicators, in vast numbers, don’t have a plan.
+State of the Sector and other reports that come out every year show consistently that communicators, in vast numbers, don’t have a plan.

-Well, there are a few, completely understandable reasons why you are struggling to get your comms planned out in advance.
+Well, there are a few, completely understandable reasons why you're struggling to get your comms planned in advance.

 And we totally get it.
 You’re not alone.

-Combine that with a lack of resources, long approval trees, and still not having a seat at the table, you are still struggling for the power to do your job well and on your terms.
+Combine that with a lack of resources, long approval trees, and still not having a seat at the table, you're still struggling for the power to do your job well and on your terms.

-That’s why we are going to make life a little easier for you, communicator.
+That’s why we're going to make life a little easier for you.

-We’re going to give you an awesome content calendar template for internal comms that will help you:
+We’re going to give you an awesome internal communications content calendar template that will help you:

 - Be more strategic with how, when, and what you communicate for better results